n8ur/lotw_tool/README.md

   --login LOGIN         LOtW user name
   --password PASSWORD   LOtW user password
-  --logcall LOGCALL     Select QSOs where my call is this --own_gridsquare OWN_GRIDSQUARE
-                        Select QSOs where my grid is this --qso_qsl             Download only QSOs with QSL (default download all) --qso_noqsl           Output only QSOs without QSL) --match_missing_grids
+  --logcall LOGCALL     Select QSOs where my call is this --mygrid MYGRID       Select QSOs where my grid is this --qsl                 Download only QSOs with QSL (default download all) --noqsl               Output only QSOs without QSL) --match_missing_grids
                         Merge QRZ grid data to QSOs with missing grid --qrz_login QRZ_LOGIN
                         QRZ user name
   --qrz_password QRZ_PASSWORD
                         QRZ user password
-  --qso_startdate QSO_STARTDATE
+  --startdate STARTDATE
-                        Output QSOs after this date (YYYY-MM-DD) --qso_enddate QSO_ENDDATE
-                        Output QSOs before this date (YYYY-MM-DD) --qso_call QSO_CALL   Output QSOs with this call --qso_band QSO_BAND   Select QSOs where the band is this (e.g., '6M') --qso_mode QSO_MODE   Select QSOs where the mode is this (e.g., 'CW') --dx_only             Select QSOs where country is not U.S.A.
+                        Output QSOs after this date (YYYY-MM-DD) --enddate ENDDATE     Output QSOs before this date (YYYY-MM-DD) --call CALL           Output QSOs with this call --band BAND           Select QSOs where the band is this (e.g., '6M') --mode MODE           Select QSOs where the mode is this (e.g., 'CW') --dx_only             Select QSOs where country is not U.S.A.
-  --gridsquare GRIDSQUARE
-                        Select QSOs from this grid; 'None' for missing --sortby {CALL,GRIDSQUARE,STATE,COUNTRY,BAND,MODE}
+  --grid GRID           Select QSOs from this grid; 'None' for missing --sortby {CALL,GRIDSQUARE,STATE,COUNTRY,BAND,MODE}
   --logfile LOGFILE     Log file name (if not given, autogenerate it --separator SEPARATOR
                         Log file field separator (default is tab)

 ```